 Inflammation is one of the body’s natural reactions to injury or infection.
 When we have a sore throat, our tonsils may become inflamed.
 When we break bones, tear ligaments or simply overuse parts of our body, those areas may also become inflamed or cause other body parts nearby to suffer the same swollen fate.
 I personally learned this the hard way several weeks ago.
 I woke up one morning and all of a sudden, I had pain in my hip area, around where one of my hip flexors are.
 I wasn’t sure what caused it, but I self-diagnosed myself using a bit of logic.
 I work on my feet all day— somewhat vigorously at that, because my job requires me to go up and down stairs often, and I had recently been training more than usual, including my lower-body.
 I also tend to go harder during leg days because I know that it is both the largest and strongest muscle group in the body, so I like to challenge myself.
 All of these factors seemed to spell out a recipe for disaster.
 I knew any one of these things could have caused my injury, but it was likely a combination of all of them.

 Turmeric has great healing effects when it comes to inflammation reduction.
 It is also used to help aid in managing infections.
 The agent in the spice that helps with inflammation reduction is called curcumin.
 This is also what gives turmeric its yellow hue.
 I started drinking more golden milk lattes to ingest turmeric, and also added it to my herbal teas and of course, I already have it with foods such as tofu scrambles.
 You can also add it to soups, sauces and sauteed veggies.
 Making curries is a great way to add turmeric to your diet without even noticing it, because the strong flavor blends in well with the other flavors often found in curries.
 However, there is a catch.
 Pure turmeric will not help with inflammation on its own.
 For turmeric to do its job in the body, it must be absorbed from the gut — this is only possible if there is a fat source present.
 Otherwise, little turmeric will be absorbed.
 This is an easy fix — in food, make sure you are using some sort of carrier oil; this is yet another benefit to sauteing and cooking with olive oil!
-I often use olive oil to grease the pan even for tofu scram (I rarely use vegan butters such as Earth Balance for greasing the pan — I primarily use it for baking purposes), and I always use it for my sautes.
+I often use olive oil to grease the pan even for tofu scram (I rarely use vegan butters such as Earth Balance for greasing the pan — I primarily use it for baking purposes and as a spread on bread), and I always use it for my sautes.
 This will ensure that the spice has a fat source to ride along with as it enters the body.
 You can also add coconut oil to your golden milk lattes and herbal teas to ensure absorption.
 Black pepper is also helpful when it comes to turmeric absorption.
 The compound piperine which is found in black pepper, blocks the metabolic breakdown of turmeric in our guts.
 So ingesting turmeric with black pepper will allow more turmeric to stay in our system and not be broken down.
 From there, the fat source (i.e. oil) will help that extra turmeric be absorbed into our bodies.
 Check out my recipe for a delicious golden milk latte which includes turmeric, black pepper and coconut oil to ensure you get your daily anti-inflammatory dose of turmeric!

 White Willow Bark